-Your feed and hands are often overlooked when applying SPF, but they are some of the most noticeably painful areas to suffer sunburn.
+Your feed and hands are often overlooked when applying SPF, but they are some of the most noticeably painful areas to suffer sunburn, with the hands exposed all year round.
 Anyone who has tentatively tried to put socks and shoes over swollen feet or applied aftersun to their blistered hands, knows how important it is not to leave them out of your sun care routine.
 “During sandal season, feet are exposed to sun much more regularly, but people still forget to apply sunscreen to them” says Dr Morgan Rabach, MD, a board-certified dermatologist and co-founder of LM Medical in New York City.
 The same goes for your hands, which need extra protection.
 Using an SPF hand cream is a great way of keeping your palms soft and protected during the hotter weather.

 Most of us make sure we apply a lip balm every day, but often we forget how important it is for the formula to include SPF.
 According to Elizabeth Tanzi, associate clinical professor in the department of dermatology at George Washington University Medical Centre, "skin cancer in this area can be particularly dangerous”.
 Protecting your lips with an SPF balm is a simple and effective way to incorporate sun protection into your normal routine.

-Whilst your hair may not be affected in the same way your skin is by the sun, it can still be vulnerable to becoming dry and damaged as a result of prolonged sun exposure.
+Whilst your hair may not be affected in the same way your skin is by the sun, it can still be vulnerable to becoming dry and damaged as a result of prolonged sun exposure, both in the summer and in the winter months.
 That’s why incorporating SPF into your haircare routine might not be as crazy as it sounds, and is a great way of protecting your hairs’ natural moisture and keeping it silky soft in all seasons.